Whether you are new to programming or have some experience under your belt already, you probably have come across the Java programming language.

 - Is Java a sought-after skill in the developer job market?

 Although Java is in high demand worldwide, it’s not the right language for everyone.
 Therefore, you should do your research before you jump into learning Java – and you are in the right place for that.

-In this beginner’s guide, I’ll walk you through the basics of the Java programming language.
-Throughout the article, I’ll help you figure out whether Java is the right skill for you, what you can build with it, and where to start learning it.
+In this beginner’s guide, I will walk you through the basics of the Java programming language.
+Throughout the article, I will help you figure out whether Java is the right skill for you, what you can build with it, and where to start learning it right away.

 Without further ado, let’s get started!

 If you are new to coding, make sure you don’t miss these helpful guides for learning to code more easily:

 - What Is the Best Way to Learn Programming?
 Beginner’s Guide